ARQUM21/react-agency-pro/README.md

 ```

 ## Custom Cursor
- - This project features a custom cursor for better user interaction.
+ - This project includes a custom cursor for a modern and engaging browsing experience, providing smooth hover and transition effects.

 ## Contributing
  1. Fork the project